Acela timetable title card

 Amtrak Acela First Class breakfast

-The meal choices rotate around every three weeks.
+The meal choices rotate every three weeks.

 • Washington DC